World War Two battleship USS Iowa sets off on final voyage

 Despite the extensive repairs, the Iowa could not steam to Los Angeles under its own power because the contract with the Navy forbade it, Rogers said.
 The Navy did not want a ship of this power fully operational outside of its control.

-The Iowa was to proceed down the coast of California at rate of about 6 miles per hour, a fraction of the 38 mph it could make in its heyday.
+The Iowa was to proceed down the coast of California at rate of about 6 miles per hour (10 kph), a fraction of the 38 mph (61 kph) it could make in its heyday.

 Editing by Dan Whitcomb and Bill Trott